on7lds/NextionDriver/README-options.md

 ### DMRidFile
-name of the file with user number <-> name info
+the name of the file with user number <-> name info

 ### DMRidDelimiter
-what is the field delimiter character of the DMRis file default DMRidDelimiter=,
+the field delimiter character of the DMRis file
+default:
+DMRidDelimiter=,

 ### DMRidId, DMRidCall, DMRidName, DMRidX1, DMRidX2, DMRidX3

-which data fields to take from the DMRid file. default :
+which data fields to take from the DMRid file.
+default :
 DMRidId=1
 DMRidCall=2